Mathématique: Chapter 55

 “Can you stop this?”
 Young asked Carter, wincing.
 “Now that we’ve got what we need?”

 “When your memories are bad,” Carter replied, “stopping halfway is worse than never starting.
-Daniel told me that, once.
+Daniel told me that.
 You lack context.
-It makes the good things loose their meaning.
+It makes the good things lose their meaning.
 It makes the bad things unendurable.
 He’s one of the few people who understands what this is like.
 He’s lived it.”

-“Maybe,” Cam said, looking at Young.
-“Maybe give that to the orbital imaging guys, and maybe—maybe come back.
-We could, probably use a little help with,” Cam paused, his eyes sweeping over his team, “I don’t know, man.
+“Maybe,” Mitchell said, looking at Young, “drop the drive with Orbital Imaging and maybe—maybe come back.
+We could, probably use a little help with—” he paused, his eyes sweeping over his team.
+“I don’t know, man.
 Everything.”

 Young nodded.